Coronavirus and Lockdown, a psychoanalytic perspective

 The collective unconscious

-Meanwhile, our internal insecurity has its external correlation in matters no talking therapy can talk away: there were unprecedented claims for mortgage holidays, tax relief, loans, overdrafts, Universal Credit, food banks, and not least real concerns for our own safety and for the safety of those we love.
-The lives we have lost.
-It can be a challenge not to be subsumed by what can feel like a tidal wave of diminishing returns.
-Moreover, in our personal circumstances, there is no separation between the individual and the collective.
+Meanwhile, our internal insecurity had its external correlation in matters no talking therapy could talk away: there were unprecedented claims for mortgage holidays, tax relief, loans, overdrafts, Universal Credit, food banks, and not least real concerns for our own safety and for the safety of those we loved.

 The social contract